-Trouble aboard the space station sent astronauts fleeing for safety for the second time this year
+Trouble aboard the Space Station sent astronauts fleeing for safety for the second time this year

 Ground crews struggled to get control, as crews in Houston and Russia issued instructions and warnings to the astronauts on board the station about how, yet again, the station was being forced off course.
 It took some 30 minutes for flight controllers to regain control.

-Nelson said that a delegation of top NASA officials happened to be in Russia this week to meet with Dmitry Rogozin, the head of the Russian space agency.
-The missile strike was expected to come up, but a NASA spokesperson did not immediately respond to requests for comment about what was discussed.
+Nelson said that a delegation of top NASA officials happened to be in Russia this week to meet with Dmitry Rogozin, head of the Russian space agency.
+The missile strike was expected to come up, but a NASA spokesman did not immediately respond to requests for comment about what was discussed.

-On Twitter Tuesday, Rogozin wrote that he spoke with Nelson and that they discussed ensuring the safety of their crews on the station.
+On Twitter on Tuesday, Rogozin wrote that he spoke with Nelson and that they discussed ensuring the safety of their crews on the station.

 Despite the growing geopolitical tension, the astronauts on board the station continue their work, getting along even while their superiors on the ground cannot.
 That’s the way it’s always been.

-Bill Shepherd, a U.S. Navy SEAL, and Yuri Gidzenko, a fighter pilot from the Soviet Union’s Air Force, were among the first crew to live on the space station.
-During the Cold War, they had been trained to kill each other, but early on their tour in space, they found themselves by the window, marveling at the Earth below.
+Bill Shepherd, a U.S. Navy SEAL, and Yuri Gidzenko, a fighter pilot from the Soviet Union’s air force, were among the first crew to live on the Space Station.
+During the Cold War, they had been trained to kill each other, but early on their tour in space they found themselves by the window, marveling at the Earth below.

 When they passed over one of Gidzenko’s military posts, he pointed it out to Shepherd.
 “I was stationed here,” Shepherd recalled him saying during a recent virtual reunion to commemorate the 20th anniversary.